-Jose Altuve of the the Houston Astros wins AL MVP convincingly.
+Jose Altuve of Houston truly earned the AL MVP Award.

-Jose Altuve wins the AL MVP Award.
-AL Rookie of the Year Aaron Judge finishes a distant second.
+Jose Altuve won the AL MVP Award.
+AL Rookie of the Year Aaron Judge finished a distant second.
 Sometimes size doesn't matter.

 It wasn't a real surprise considering Altuve's Astros won the World Series and factoring in what happened in Houston; the devastating floods.
 Aside from his overachieving numbers for man that stands 5 '6", playing for a city that was practically underwater many sections, may have helped him be a sentimental favorite.